Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Code Summarization Adapters

 \section{Code Summarization Adapters}

-In the code clone detection experiments, we observed that adapters aid in transferring the learned knowledge from a NL-PLM.
-In the second task, we apply adapters to code summarization to evaluate this cross-modal transfer.
+In the code clone detection experiments, we observed that adapters aid in transferring the learned knowledge from an NL-PLM.
+In the second task, we apply adapters to code summarization to evaluate the knowledge transfer using adapters.
 For code summarization, we also take one step further to see whether adapters can boost the performance of C-PLMs.
 These are the questions asked in RQ2 and RQ3 that we seek the answers to in this section.
+Note that the results of Roberta are close to CodeBERT for code clone detection (see Table~\ref{tab:CCD}).
+Thus, we only apply code summarization in the rest of the experiments.
+Code summarization is a more challenging task as it is a generative task, and it includes the use of both code and its comments.